Malaysian New Economic Policy: Policy benchmarks

-The NEP had the stated goal of poverty eradication and economic restructuring so as to eliminate the identification of ethnicity with economic function.
+The NEP had the stated goal of poverty eradication and economic restructuring to eliminate the identification of ethnicity with economic function.
 The initial target was to move the ratio of economic ownership in Malaysia from a 2.4:33:63 ratio of Bumiputra, Other Malaysian, Foreigner ownership to a 30:40:30 ratio.
-This was to be done by redistributing the wealth to increase the ownership of enterprise by Bumiputras from the then 2.4% to 30% of the share of national wealth.
+This was to be done by redistributing the wealth to increase the ownership of enterprise by Bumiputra from a 2.4% to 30% of the share of national wealth.
 The 30% target for Bumiputra equity was proposed by Ismail Abdul Rahman after the government was unable to come to a consensus on an appropriate policy goal.

 Alongside this redistribution of wealth was the goal of increased economic growth.
 This economic growth would allow the non-Bumiputra share of the economy to decrease, while permitting the growth of non-Bumiputra business interests in absolute terms.
 In some quarters, this was referred to as "expanding pie theory": the Bumiputra share of the pie would increase, without reducing the size of the non-Bumiputra slices of the pie.
 This theory was first enunciated in the Second Malaysia Plan.

 In 1975 the government created incentives to expand large-scale manufacturing industries and energy-intensive industries, targeting these industries and building policies around them.
 The Heavy Industries Corporation of Malaysia (HICOM), for example, was formed to assist in the manufacture of pig-iron, aluminium die casting, pulp and paper, steel, cement, motorcycle and heavy engineering.
 At the same time, export incentives were initiated.

 Implementation

 The abstract policies and goals of the NEP were implemented by the Second, Third, Fourth and Fifth Malaysia Plans.

 Some specific requirements were introduced to achieve the 30% Bumiputra equity target set by the NEP.
-Amongst these was a requirement that all initial public offerings (IPOs) set aside a 30% share for Bumiputra investors.
+Among these was a requirement that all initial public offerings (IPOs) set aside a 30% share for Bumiputra investors.
 These investors could be selected by the company being listed on the stock exchange, or the Ministry of International Trade and Industry, which would normally recommend such state-owned trust agencies as Permodalan Nasional or the Armed Forces pension fund.
 These shares were initially heavily discounted, as IPO prices were often significantly lower than prices after the listing had taken place.
 However, this advantage has disappeared in recent years.
 Nevertheless, this regulation has been criticised, especially as the 30% target continues to apply after the IPO has occurred; if the Bumiputra investors divest their shares, the company must issue new shares to maintain the proportion of Bumiputra shares above 30%.